Senior Lecturer in Political Theory

 Robin’s expertise is in the history of modern political thought and he is especially interested in assessing how interpretations of historical thinkers continue to influence and structure debates in contemporary political philosophy.

 Most of Robin’s research to date has focused on the thought of Thomas Hobbes and Jean-Jacques Rousseau.
 Future plans include a monograph on Bernard Mandeville's political philosophy.

-Hobbes on Politics and Religion (ed. with Laurens Van Apeldoorn), under contract with Oxford University Press.
+Hobbes on Politics and Religion (ed. with Laurens van Apeldoorn), (Oxford: Oxford University Press, 2018)

 Rousseau and Hobbes: Nature, Free Will, and the Passions (Oxford: Oxford University Press, 2015).
-Reviewed in Notre Dame Philosophical Reviews, The Philosophical Forum, Hobbes Studies.
+Reviewed in Notre Dame Philosophical Reviews, Contemporary Political Theory, Review of Politics, The Philosophical Forum, Hobbes Studies.

 'Hobbes and political realism', European Journal of Political Theory, online first.

 'Control, consent and political legitimacy', Critical Review of International Social and Political Philosophy 19:2 (2016), 121–40.

 'Leviathans old and new: what Collingwood saw in Hobbes', History of European Ideas, 41:4 (2015), 527–43